-Ribbon Design > Model > Specify > click on required Package or element formalize and guide specific review processes and to present the element information to be reviewed.
-The documents are stored in and easily The documents are stored in and easily accessed from the 'Team Library' feature.
-Select the 'Start > Collaborate > Team Library' ribbon option.
-Bind Package to Team Library Folder By default, 'Review Documents' are stored in folders under a special category of the Team Library, called 'Formal Reviews'.
-You can, however, generate those documents elsewhere in the Team Library, by binding the Specification Package to whichever Team Library folder (topic) is most appropriate to the Package.
-Team Library The Team Library tools provide a number of other facilities that can be of use in discussing the development and features of an element, such as the 'Resources' folder or the ability to develop a sequence of communications on a specific element, on a group of elements, or on some broader aspect of the model development.
-Element Discussions Using the Collaborate window, you can initiate or respond to a general, ad-hoc discussion amongst your team members, on a specific element.
+Ribbon Design > Package > Specification View > click on required Package or element information to be reviewed.
+The documents are stored in and easily accessed from the 'Model Library' feature.
+Select the 'Start > Collaborate > Model Library' ribbon option.
+Bind Package to Model Library Folder By default, 'Review Documents' are stored in folders under a special category of the Model Library, called 'Formal Reviews'.
+You can, however, generate those documents elsewhere in the Model Library, by binding the Specification Package to whichever Model Library folder (topic) is most appropriate to the Package.
+Model Library The Model Library tools provide a number of other facilities that can be of use in discussing the development and features of an element, such as the 'Resources' folder or the ability to develop a sequence of communications on a specific element, on a group of elements, or on some broader aspect of the model development.
+Discussions Using the Discuss & Review window, you can initiate or respond to a general, ad-hoc discussion amongst your team members, on a specific element.
 The facility maintains a record of each initial comment or question, and every response to that comment.